Michelingumman/home-energy-ai/src/predictions/prices/README.md

 - Trained models are saved in the `models` directory
 - Evaluation results and plots are saved in the `plots/evaluation` directory
-- Predictions (if a prediction script is added) would typically be saved in `plots/predictions` or a dedicated `output/predictions` directory.
+- Predictions saved in `plots/predictions` or a dedicated `output/predictions` directory.

 ---